ilyannn/video-sampler/README.md

 2. `opencv2` for OpenCV (real-time image recognition)

 # Custom Operators

 The following Swift operators, defined in [Custom Operators.swift](./VideoSampler/Custom%20Operators.swift) are used throughout the project:

-**Main thread** ⬆︎, an infix operator with the semantic meaning *schedule the block with the given parameters on the main thread*.
+**Main thread** ⬆︎ (*UPWARDS BLACK ARROW*), an infix operator with the semantic meaning *schedule the block with the given parameters on the main thread*.
 Often used in delegate callbacks when lifting model events to the UI layer, for example:

      samplingProgressView.setProgress ⬆︎ (Float(progress.fractionCompleted), true)

-**Configure** ⨁, an infix operator with the semantic meaning *modify an object using a configure function*, implements a kind of ad-hoc builder pattern.
+**Configure** ⨁ (*N-ARY CIRCLED PLUS OPERATOR*), an infix operator with the semantic meaning *modify an object using a configure function*, implements a kind of ad-hoc builder pattern.
 Example:

     return view.addSubview(UIImageView(frame: frame) ⨁ {
         $0.image = image